usgvarmad/viagogoTest/README.md

 *********************************************Output*********************************************

-Event: 10	Cost: 22.94	Distance 2.63
+Event: 2	Cost: 0.00	Distance 4.87
-Event: 6	Cost: 44.57	Distance 5.16
+Event: 3	Cost: 7.80	Distance 7.40
-Event: 8	Cost: 0.00	Distance 8.62
+Event: 7	Cost: 0.00	Distance 8.33
-Event: 9	Cost: 9.59	Distance 8.91
+Event: 6	Cost: 23.53	Distance 10.88
-Event: 7	Cost: 38.60	Distance 9.47
+Event: 4	Cost: 16.66	Distance 10.93

- Do you want to try checking events near a new Location?(Type Yes or Anything else to quit)
+Do you want to try checking events near a new Location?(Type Yes or Anything else to quit) No vagelos-ve503-0239:viagogoTest uzval$